Mercerenies/net-game/README.md

 # Dependencies

 Note that Python, Perl, and Ruby are expected to be in /usr/bin.
 The Lisp implementation must be on the path.
-Windows users are strongly urged to run this game in Cygwin or some other Unix-like shell.
-The game is being developed using Cygwin on Windows 7, so I can vouch for the fact that it should work like that.
+This program is designed to be run in a Unix environment.
+I believe Cygwin should suffice for Windows users, but I cannot guarantee complete compatibility.
 Note that the script `./bash/check.sh` will check for the necessary languages and modules and report what is missing.

 ###### Python
 * Python 3